marcelagalvisres/marcelagalvisres.github.io/index.md

 _Figure 2: Accuracy, Unfairness and False Negative Rates for the protected (sex: female) and non-protected (sex: male) group in the Adult dataset using different values of the parameter &alpha;, compared to the original model_
 <img src="images/Adult_sex.jpeg?raw=true"/>

----
-## Data Science - Prediction applications
-[Prediction of school dropout in a developing country- How to use Machine Learning to help education authorities target students at risk of dropout]